jeremiah/spdxl/roadmap.md

 will be required.

 spdxl will assemble a list of those files, then compare them against a known body of licenses and spdx tags to produce a database.
+This means that spdxl will not only have to find the tag, but read it and understand the name of the license attached.

 2. Create a database in this format;